usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Tips for Facilitation:**

-* Guide students to keep the SOO high-level and outcome-focused
+* Guide students to keep the SOO high-level and outcome-focused.
-* Help CORs and Contracting Specialists link findings to evaluation and oversight strategies
+* Help CORs and Contracting Specialists link findings to evaluation and oversight strategies.
-* Wrap with a reflection on discovery’s role in delivery success
+* Wrap with a reflection on discovery’s role in delivery success.

 **Final Presentation and Reflection:**

 **Each team presents:**

-* Problem framing and persona priorities
+* Problem framing and persona priorities.
-* Product vision, metrics, and draft SOO
+* Product vision, metrics, and draft SOO.

 **Facilitator Role:**

-* Moderate the presentations
+* Moderate the presentations.
-* Provide structured feedback
+* Provide structured feedback.
-* Highlight how this sprint sets the foundation for better solicitation planning and performance management
+* Highlight how this sprint sets the foundation for better solicitation planning and performance management.

 ## Details for Lab Facilitation